seenons/seenons-be-assignment/README.md

 #### Implementation

 - Finalize implementing the customer stream pickup registration.
-- Implement the use case to retrieve service providers available at a given location and date.
+- Implement the use case to retrieve which service providers are available at a given location and date.

 #### Testability